 Fourth, the amount of light going unused from the lit surfaces.
-This cannot be zero of course, outdoors it is most of the dispersed light.
-Sometimes the lit surfaces can be dark to lower this amount, as boards with white letters.
+This cannot be zero of course.
+Sometimes the lit surfaces can be dark to lower this amount, e.g., boards with white letters.
 But generally, the amount of incident light should be kept on the lowest possible levels all the time, always chosing the lower one if in doubt.
 Avoiding pollution should be a strong motive for that.
 It may easily mean to have the lights off for most of the time.
-Motion detectors are a sound option, when they don't start in vain (and when the switched lights are not way too strong).
+Motion detectors are a sound option, when they don't start in vain (and when the switched lights are not too strong).